-Upon completing this course, you will hold a QQI Level 6 Major Award in Early Years Care and Education.
+With the time remaining, if you hold a single module and complete a further 7 modules by 31st October ’23, you will hold a QQI Level 6 Major Award in Early Years Care and Education.

 Integrated into this programme, are the principles set down by Siolta the National Quality Framework for Early Childhood Education and Aistear: the Framework for Early Learning.

 The Irish and UK qualifications authorities have collaborated on initiatives that promote the transparency, recognition and mobility of qualifications between our respective jurisdictions.
 The qualifications authorities in the UK and Ireland have agreed on the qualifications frameworks in operation, Brexit will not impact this agreement.

 What will I study during this Early Childhood Care and Education – QQI Level 6 course?

 During this course, you will learn about development and learning in children, from birth to six years old in a socio-cultural context and the implications of this for practice in early childhood settings.
 You will learn about child development theories and how a range of activities can promote physical, social, emotional and intellectual development in children.
 You will develop the capacity to work and communicate effectively with parents, families, colleagues and other professionals to safeguard, support and promote children’s learning, development and well-being.

 This module explores the child’s social, educational and physical development and how to provide a nurturing environment for the child to develop in.
 You will develop the skills required to influence and promote the use of observations in an early childhood care and education setting.

 Students gain knowledge and understanding of child development theories and learn to apply them in a practical way.
 Skills of observation, evaluation and reflection are explored and the importance of using information as a basis for planning curricular activities suitable to the child’s interests, needs and level of development.